AMeng/personal_capital_plus/README.md

 Personal Capital Plus
 =====================

-A chrome extension for [Personal Capital](https://www.personalcapital.com).
+A chrome extension for [Empower Personal Dashboard](https://home.personalcapital.com) (also known as Personal Capital).
 Allows you to customize the UI with these options:

 * **Hide zero balance accounts**:
 Hides all accounts from the sidebar with a balance of exactly $0.00.